edrys-labs/documentation/README.md

 #### `Edrys.username`

-The username of the current user.
+__The username of the current user.__

+    --{{2}}--
+This property holds the display name of the current user, serving as an identifier for personalizing the user experience and facilitating clear communication and interaction within the classroom.

 ```js
 // Current user's username